Case Study: P&G Retirement Tax Strategy Using NUA and a Donor Advised Fund

 • Guaranteed value as long as P&G stock retains value

-• Earn dividend equivalents during vesting
+• Receive dividend equivalents during vesting

 • Lower risk than stock options